centarium/transaction_isolation/README.md

-# Уровни изоляции транзакций в PostgreSQL, MySQL, SQL Server, Oracle с примерами на Go
+# Transaction Isolation Levels in PostgreSQL, MySQL, SQL Server, and Oracle with Examples in Go

 *************************************************************************